-A vehicle tracking system is technology that can identify where each of your vehicles is at any given time.
+A fleet vehicle tracking system is a technology that can identify where each of your vehicles is at any given time.
 It also gives you the ability to follow drivers’ actions throughout the day and detects driving issues that require additional training.

-Big businesses have found tremendous benefit from the implementation of fleet tracking.
+Big businesses have found tremendous benefits from the implementation of fleet tracking.
 The use of telematics can help managers learn where to focus training efforts to improve driver behavior and safety, while trucking companies also use it to monitor things like fuel costs and idling times.

 As technology makes these systems more accessible and affordable, fleet tracking is no longer the domain of big industry.
-Everyone, including small and medium-size businesses (and even mom and pop operations), can now enjoy the benefits that come from tracking driver behavior.
+Everyone, including small and medium-sized businesses (and even mom and pop operations), can now enjoy the benefits that come from tracking driver behavior.